chrismiller/TeensyEyes/README.md

 [![Teensy Eyes](http://img.youtube.com/vi/Ke1SJ8-6zJw/0.jpg)](https://www.youtube.com/watch?v=Ke1SJ8-6zJw "Teensy Eyes")

 ### Creating Your Own Eyes
-Each type of eye is defined with a config.eye JSON file that specifies various parameters that described the eye, iris and sclera, plus optional bitmaps that define the extents of the upper and lower eyelids, along with any textures for the iris and sclera.
+Each type of eye is defined with a config.eye JSON file specifying various parameters of the eye, pupil, iris and sclera, plus (optional) bitmaps that define the extents of the upper and lower eyelids, along with any textures for the iris and sclera.

-Detailed documentation for this is coming, but in the meantime, if you want to try creating your own eyes then copying and editing existing eyes in the `resources/eyes/240x240` directory is a good starting point.
-Note that colors are currently only able to be specified as 5:6:5 decimal or hex values.
-Try [this](http://greekgeeks.net/#maker-tools_convertColor) for help in creating your own color codes.
+Detailed documentation for config.eye is coming, but in the meantime, if you want to try creating your own eyes then copying and editing existing eyes in the `resources/eyes/240x240` directory is a good starting point.
+Note that colors are currently only able to be specified as 5:6:5 RGB decimal or hex values.
+Try [this](http://greekgeeks.net/#maker-tools_convertColor) for help in creating your own 5:6:5 color codes.

 Once you have an eye definition that you want to try, you need to generate code from it for use in your firmware.